asmarsden/TeamMeetingNotes/index.md

 * In debating between types of databases, we decided we would prefer to use NoSQL.

+* It might be better to find an external database hosting service rather than try to host through campus and deal with vpns, so that option will be explored.

+* We think incorporating Maven into our workflow would be beneficial, and will be exploring that option soon.

 ### Griffin:
 * **Has done:** Researched using Maven to help with project development.
 Identified possible NoSQL database options.